 Infact, many Swedes even begin their five-week annual holidays to coincide with this time.
-So, if you take a cue to visit the county this summer, here’s a few spots you may want to go to, to experience the best of what Sweden offers in these months.
+So, if you take a cue to visit the county this summer, especially during midsummer, here’s a few spots you may want to go to, to experience the best of what Sweden offers in these months.

 Kullaberg Nature Reserve